ketozhang/GRITS_first_PR/prs_and_reviewing.md

 Developed for GRITS 2024 by Brigitta Sipőcz &copy; licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

-Based on earlier versions for
-Scipy Sprints by Jonathan Rocher BSD and multiple iterations of the AstroHackWeek workshop.
+Based on Scipy Sprints by Brigitta Sipőcz and earlier version by Jonathan Rocher BSD and multiple iterations of the AstroHackWeek workshop.